-For a half marathoner or marathoner, base training—also called introductory or foundational training—is the first and most important phase of a training cycle.
+For a half marathoner or marathoner, base training — also called introductory or foundational training — is the first and most important phase of a training cycle.
 It’s what prepares runners for the more challenging, race-specific workouts that come later.

-The top goal of base training is to increase endurance, or a runner’s aerobic capacity—because endurance takes extended time to develop and the benefits are long-lasting.
+The top goal of base training is to increase endurance, or a runner’s aerobic capacity — because endurance takes extended time to develop and the benefits are long-lasting.
 But that isn’t the only goal, and base training isn’t just easy miles.

 How do top coaches and athletes define the base phase of training?

-“Priority number one is to gradually but steadily increase your running mileage,” says Brad Hudson, coach to many elites and author of Run Faster.
+“Priority number one is to gradually but steadily increase your running mileage,” says Brad Hudson, coach of many elites and author of Run Faster.
 “Other priorities of the introductory period include establishing a foundation of neuromuscular fitness with very small doses of maximal-intensity running and beginning the long process of developing efficiency and fatigue-resistance at race pace with small doses of running in the race-pace range.”

 Bob Kennedy, the former American record holder in the 5,000m, says, “I think that the phase of training is defined by what you are focusing on during that phase.”
 Kennedy explains, “There are three basic phases to a training cycle: base, strength and speed.
 The problem that most athletes have is that they think [the phases] are mutually exclusive.
 But you always do a little of all of those things.
 There’s never a time of year when you’re just running mileage or you’re just doing speed.
 You’re always doing all of it, it’s just a matter of to what degree.”